ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Error Handling

-When an error occurs in processing the Capsule Protocol, the receiver MUST treat the message as malformed or incomplete, according to the underlying transport protocol.
-For HTTP/3, the handling of malformed messages is described in
-{{Section 4.1.3 of H3}}.
+Unless otherwise stated, Capsule Protocol endpoints are expected to apply the same message format rules as the underlying HTTP version.
+When a receiver encounters a processing error, it MUST be treated as if it were a malformed or incomplete message.
+For HTTP/3, the handling of malformed messages is described in {{Section 4.1.3 of H3}}.
 For HTTP/2, the handling of malformed messages is described in {{Section 8.1.1 of H2}}.
 For HTTP/1.1, the handling of incomplete messages is described in {{Section 8 of H1}}.

+For HTTP/2 and HTTP/3, once a both endpoints agree to use the Capsule Protocol, the frame usage requirements of the stream change.
+In HTTP/2, only DATA or stream management frames (RST_STREAM, WINDOW_UPDATE, and PRIORITY) are permitted; other frame types MUST NOT be sent and MUST be treated as a stream error ({{Section 5.4.2 of H2}}) if received.
+In HTTP/3, only DATA frames are permitted; other frame types MUST NOT be sent and MUST be treated as connection error o)f type H3_FRAME_UNEXPECTED ({{Section 8 of H3}}) if received.
+In both cases, extension frame types MAY be used if a specifically permitted by the definition of the extension.

 Each capsule's payload MUST contain exactly the fields identified in its description.
 A capsule payload that contains additional bytes after the